isomerpages/moe-rafflesgirlssch/_about-us/Vendors.md

 <p>4.
 Photocopy of certificates of relevant courses attended (e.g. Basic
 Food Hygiene Course)</p>
 <p>The completed application form with the required documents must be submitted
-to the General Office at 2 Braddell Rise Singapore 318871 by 29 February 2024, 4.30pm (Friday), or, by post or email to christina.lee@rafflesgirlssch.edu.sg by 29 February 2024, 11.59pm.</p>
+to the General Office at 2 Braddell Rise Singapore 318871 by 12 April 2024, 4.30pm (Friday), or, by post or email to christina.lee@rafflesgirlssch.edu.sg by 12 April 2024, 11.59pm.</p>
 <p>If you are sending your document via email, please protect your documents
 i.e. those containing your NRIC number with a password.</p>
 <p>Late or incomplete applications will be rejected.</p>